TySchultz/Podcast-Translation/README.md

 # Podcast English-Spanish Translator

+I created this to help translate a Notebookllm podcast to spanish.
+Its a rough implementation and wont get all of the inflection/nuances of NotebookLLM.

 A simple script that translates podcast audio from English to Spanish, allowing bilingual learning and comparison.

 ## Features